pragmatta/photoshop-generator-core/README.md

 - NPM: https://www.npmjs.com/package/photoshop-generator-sample

 ## Changelog
+### v4.3.0
+- Added option count to layerGetNextLayer/layerGetPreviousLayer
+- Added new method documentGetSelectedLayers for getting a collection of selected layers

 ### v4.2.2
 - Fixed layer order management.
 Photoshop sometimes skips index change events and its detected and document data refetched when it happens
 - Added layerGetDepth